 What Expenses Do I Pay When Moving to NYC?

-When you move into a new place in NYC, you’ll have more than the moving expenses to manage.
+When you move into a new place in NYC, you’ll have more than managing the moving expenses.
 Several other costs are associated with this experience, which means you’ll need to have everything budgeted.

 That starts with the rough moving budget.
 If you hire professional movers, the cost is often between $400 (studio apartment) to over $1,500 (three bedrooms).
-As a general rule, the costs often triple when you have an out-of-state move to manage in these circumstances.
+Generally, the costs often triple when you have an out-of-state move to manage in these circumstances.

 Here are the additional expenses you’ll need to budget to ensure you’re not taken off-guard by an unexpected fee.